 We’re running this scheme in partnership with Birmingham Airport with the aim of safeguarding and enhancing the Arden Landscape.
 We also hope to restore features typical of the wider Arden landscape in our urban landscape.

 Applications need to be submitted by the end of August and successful bids will be selected in September.
-The information on how to apply is here.

 The Tokyo Olympics has seen some truly incredible sporting achievements, with Team GB once again rising to the challenge.
 Watching sporting excellence from 6,000 miles away is one thing, but imagine what it would be like when we have some giants of sport in our own region next year with the Birmingham 2022 Commonwealth Games.

 It might be too late to consider becoming a competitor in the 100 metres, or maybe not, but there’s still time to get involved as a volunteer, book tickets or be a performer, more information here.